 - Short-term therapy to return to feeling safe and secure

-With help anyone can overcome the damage of acute trauma.
+- With help from others, individuals can move past the damage of acute trauma

 What Is Chronic Trauma?